jlxh824/austerity/README.md

 `make` with the provided makefile.

 ## Usage Instruction
-Note: See the section below for an explanation of how the game works.
+Note: See the section below this one for an explanation of how the game works.

 The game consists of the hub (`austerity`) and three types of players (`banzai`, `ed` and `shenzi`).
 To start the game, execute
 ```